DCotterill/halixia-hugo/content/ma/eating-together-344.md

 layout: static
 ---

-The benefits of eating together with friends and family
+The benefits of eating together with friends and family.

 Eating meals together improves mood, combats feelings of isolation, and even improves self-image.